DemocracyClub/aggregator-api/docs/new-development-deployment.md

 Successfully created/updated stack - AggregatorApiApp-jcm1 in eu-west-2
 ```

-Notice that the "AggregatorApiFqdn" CloudFormation Output is shown here: this is the Fully Qualified Domain Name ("FQDN") on which the app is available, but isn't the full *URL* that needs to be requested in order to reach the app.
-The app is only available over HTTPS (although an HTTP request will redirect to HTTPS), and only with the API Gatway "Stage" appended.
+Notice that the "AggregatorApiFqdn" CloudFormation Output is shown here: this is the Fully Qualified Domain Name ("FQDN") on which the function is available, but isn't the full *URL* that needs to be requested in order to reach the app.

+The app is only available over HTTPS (although an HTTP request will redirect to HTTPS), and only with the API Gateway "Stage" appended.
 In the case of deployments orchestrated by the `sam` CLI, which first modifies the template you provide and then asks CloudFormation to apply the [AWS Serverless Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-aws-serverless.html), this stage is always "Prod".

 Thus, the URL that reaches the app is `https://{AggregatorApiFqdn}/Prod`; in the example `jcm1` deployment's case this is `https://uod8dodf03.execute-api.eu-west-2.amazonaws.com/Prod`.